 II.
-Acts of Academic Dishonesty include, but are not limited to the following:
+Acts of Academic Dishonesty

-- Plagiarism: Plagiarism is the presentation of another person’s written words or ideas as one’s own.
+is the presentation of another person’s written words or ideas as one’s own.
 Students are guilty of plagiarism if they submit as their own work:

-- Fabrication: Fabrication is the invention or counterfeiting of data and/or research.
+is the invention or counterfeiting of data and/or research.

-- allow their work to be copied and submitted as the work of another
+- Allow their work to be copied and submitted as the work of another

-- prepare work for another student and allow it to be submitted as that student’s own work
+- Prepare work for another student and allow it to be submitted as that student’s own work

-- keep or contribute materials with the clear intent that they will be copied or submitted as work of anyone other than the author
+- Keep or contribute materials with the clear intent that they will be copied or submitted as work of anyone other than the author

-- purchase work from another source
+- Purchase work from another source; or

-- fail to report acts of plagiarism to their instructor; students who know their work is being copied are presumed to consent to its being copied
+- Fail to report acts of plagiarism to their instructor; students who know their work is being copied are presumed to consent to its being copied

-- Multiple Submissions: Multiple submission occurs when a student submits the same (or largely unaltered) work in multiple courses without instructor approval.
+occurs when a student submits the same (or largely unaltered) work in multiple courses without instructor approval.
 Multiple submission does not include coursework in linked courses (in which instructors develop assignments together), nor shall it cover those situations in which a student has received approval to expand or develop previous work.

-- Misconduct in Research: Misconduct in research occurs when a student violates professional guidelines or standards in research, including college standards and the Student Code of Conduct.
+occurs when a student violates professional guidelines or standards in research, including college standards and the Student Code of Conduct.

 III.
 Instructor Initiated Sanctions

 If an instructor identifies an act of academic dishonesty, the instructor shall determine the appropriate sanction(s) for the particular offense.
-If the instructor chooses one of the sanctions listed below, they must document the violation using the Academic Integrity Violation form.
-The form must be sent to the student via the ECC student email account, the Academic Dean, and the Dean of Student Services and Development.
-This enables the Dean of Students to monitor multiple offenses.
+If the instructor chooses one of the sanctions listed below as a direct consequence of the academic dishonesty, the instructor must document the violation using the Academic Integrity Violation form (found on the accessECC Portal under “Search for…” and “forms”).
+The form must be sent to the student via the ECC student email account, the Academic Dean, the Assistant Vice President/Dean of Student Services & Development, and the Director of Student Success & Judicial Affairs.
+This enables the AVP/Dean of Students and Director of Student Success & Judicial Affairs to monitor multiple offenses across classes and semesters.

-- Reduced grade on assignment
+- Reduced grade on the assignment

-- Failing the assignment
+- Failing grade on the assignment

-- Reduced final course grade
+- Reduced final grade in the course

-- Failing grade for course
+- Failing grade in the course

 - Disciplinary warning or probation